Indoor visits to resume in our dedicated visitor centre

 HOW WE ENSURE BUSINESS CONTINUITY IN THE WAKE OF CORONAVIRUS:

 - We have a good complement of staff team who know the residents and their families well.
 We will endeavor to avoid using agency staff as far as possible to minimise risks of contaminating the home.

 - We continue to update our staff on virus prevention training methods.
 Upon completion of each training module, staff will be tested to ensure they are all aware of best practices.

 - Visiting Family Members and Friends will only be permitted to visit if they self-certify to confirm adherence to our strict terms and control protocols.

 This requirement does not apply to visiting professionals who are required to observe their own protocols and safer working practices.

-- We continue to encourage use of Skype or Facetime video chat facilities to supplement or reduce the need for face-to-face meetings.
+- We continue to encourage the use of Skype, Zoom or Facetime video chat facilities to supplement or reduce the need for face-to-face meetings.

-- In the event of an outbreak at the home or in the vicinity, we will take appropriate measures in consultation with Public Health Wales and visiting will be suspended.
+- In the event of an outbreak at the home or in the vicinity or a resident becoming symptomatic, we will take appropriate measures in consultation with Public Health Wales, and all visiting will be suspended.